pim-2934/DotNetBuddy/Docs/Database.md

 ## Notes

 - Models must implement `IEntity` directly or indirectly.
+- Prefer specification-based repository methods (GetRangeAsync(spec), GetPagedAsync(spec), SearchAsync(searchTerm, spec), etc.).
+Legacy overloads with predicate/options/includes are [Obsolete].
+- Use `AddInclude(e => e.Nav.Prop)` on QuerySpecification to include related data.
+Includes use type-safe expressions and are converted internally via ExpressionPathVisitor.
+- Search methods rely on properties marked with `[Searchable]` and the SearchPredicateBuilder to construct search expressions.
 - Use `IUnitOfWork` when no custom queries are needed—it simplifies testing and keeps code generic.
 - Prefer `ExtendedUnitOfWork` when working with multiple custom repositories to ensure cleaner service constructors and better discoverability.
 - Avoid using static repositories or data access helpers to prevent issues with DbContext lifetime and transaction scope.